charukiewicz/charukiewicz-jekyll/_posts/2014-07-15-hosts-file.md

 echo "Completed!"
 {% endhighlight %}

-You can download the script [here](/files/code/hosts-update.sh).
-I encourage you to open it after downloading it to confirm it is exactly what I have in the box above.
+You can download the script [here](/files/code/hosts-update.sh) or view the same file on [GitHub](https://github.com/charukiewicz/scripts/blob/master/hosts-update.sh).
+I encourage you to open it in a text editor after downloading it to confirm it is exactly what I have in the box above.
 You will need to run the script with root permissions by prefixing with the **sudo** command because the entire **/etc/** directory is read only.

 If you are a new Linux user (or an old, forgetful, Linux user) attempting to run this script for the first time, open a terminal and type the following commands: